My name is Carla Bussolo and I work for SAP in Product Support area.

-If ‘Check for duplicate invoices’ is active for Company Code and Vendor, you may face performance issues while executing simple actions in MIRO, as transitioning between Header tabs.
+If ‘Check for duplicate invoices’ is active for the Company Code and the Vendor, you may face performance issues while executing simple actions in MIRO, as transitioning between Header tabs.

 You might be wondering now… what is this functionality and how can I see if this is active in my system?
 Easy!
 Check out this SAP Help link with all the details:

-If you are facing a similar performance issue, use this hint to find out what is the affected table causing the bad performance:
+If you are facing a similar performance issue, use this hint to find out what is the affected table causing the poor performance:

 1. Access ST12 transaction.